o3de/o3de.org/content/docs/user-guide/features/platforms/android/troubleshooting.md

 ## Black screen when launching on a device {#troubleshoot-android-black-screen}

  Oftentimes, launching a build and seeing a black screen means that either a map failed to load, or shaders are missing\.
 You can diagnose and resolve the problem by trying the following actions:
 +  Inspect logs from `adb`\.
-Log messages from the Lumberyard engine include the string `LMBR`, and you can filter the output from `adb logcat` to display only these messages\.
+Log messages from the O3DE engine include the string `LMBR`, and you can filter the output from `adb logcat` to display only these messages\.
 Use the following command in a Windows command prompt to get the current device logs:

   ```
   adb logcat -s LMBR